ottop/yam_launcher/README.md

 # YAM Launcher

-YAM Launcher is a minimalist text-based launcher for Android with weather integration.
+YAM (Yet Another Minimalist) Launcher is a minimalist text-based launcher for Android with weather integration.

 Key features:
 - No flashy effects, icons or other distractions.
 Perfect for digital minimalism.